aleprime2007/XInput.Emu/README.md

 # XInput.Emu

-XInput.Emu is a program for Windows that allows to automatically emulate any controller as a Xbox 360 Controller, without needing to configure anything.
+XInput.Emu is a service for Windows that allows to automatically emulate any controller as a Xbox 360 Controller, without needing to configure anything.
 While XInput.Emu runs in background, it detects which controllers are connected and connect a Xbox 360 Emulated Controller for each one of them.

 <h2>How does XInput.Emu work?</h2>